-- 13.3 The parties to this Agreement share a desire to improve employee knowledge and skills by giving employees the opportunity of participating in various on-the-job training and development courses and programs, as per the Corporation's Employee Learning and Development Policy.
-Available learning options can include but are not limited to: - On the job training through task assignments with structured learning as a component; - Correspondence courses, self-paced learning and computer-assisted training; - Focused readings, briefings and discussion meetings; - Classroom training, workshops, courses and conferences; - Mentoring and coaching where a partnership is established between experienced and less experienced individuals to promote knowledge and skills transfer; - Career development assignments which provide employees with new learning opportunities to broaden their experience and skills while addressing the organization's needs for short term tasks or projects (e.g. task force, committee, team); - Tutorials from recognized experts outside the organization on an arm's length basis. - 13.4 Annual fees for a membership in a professional association required by the Corporation to maintain the professional certification of an employee in the performance of his duties shall be paid by the Corporation.
+The parties to this Agreement share a desire to improve employee knowledge and skills by giving employees the opportunity of participating in various on-the-job training and development courses and programs, as per the Corporation's Employee Learning and Development Policy.
+Available learning options can include but are not limited to:

+- On the job training through task assignments with structured learning as a component; - Correspondence courses, self-paced learning and computer-assisted training; - Focused readings, briefings and discussion meetings; - Classroom training, workshops, courses and conferences; - Mentoring and coaching where a partnership is established between experienced and less experienced individuals to promote knowledge and skills transfer; - Career development assignments which provide employees with new learning opportunities to broaden their experience and skills while addressing the organization's needs for short term tasks or projects (e.g. task force, committee, team); - Tutorials from recognized experts outside the organization on an arm's length basis. - 13.5 Annual fees for a membership in a professional association required by the Corporation to maintain the professional certification of an employee in the performance of his duties shall be paid by the Corporation.
+Licenses required by the Corporation of a skilled trade employee to perform his duties shall be paid by the Corporation.